aantron/ocaml.org/data/planet/psellos/ocaml-401-for-ios-8-simulator.md

 ny1941: Mach-O executable arm
 $ </code></pre>

-<p>When not working in the subbasement of my alma mater, I&rsquo;m working in my
+<p>When not working in the subbasement of my alma mater, I’m working in my
 cluttered underground workroom on several OCaml-on-iOS projects.
-Along with holiday joys and the delights of coding in node.js during the day, I&rsquo;ll keep working through them as fast as I can.</p>
+Along with holiday joys and the delights of coding in node.js during the day, I’ll keep working through them as fast as I can.</p>

 <p>I hope this script will be useful for folks who want to try OCaml on the
-iOS Simulator while I&rsquo;m updating my humble patches to the latest versions of everything and keeping all the irons in the fire.</p>
+iOS Simulator while I’m updating my humble patches to the latest versions of everything and keeping all the irons in the fire.</p>

 <p>If you have any trouble (or success) with the script, or have any other